DaoCloud/DaoCloud-docs/docs/en/docs/baize/best-practice/deploy-nfs-in-worker.md

-# Deploy NFS for Preheating Dataset
+# Deploy NFS for Preloading Dataset

 A **Network File System (NFS)** allows remote hosts to mount file systems over a network and interact with those file systems as though they are mounted locally.
 This enables